mayurcybercz/Rap-lyrics-generator/README.md

 # Rap-lyrics-generator
-MC-LSTM model for rapper drake
+LSTM model for rapper drake
 Data set used from metrolyrics.com Rapper Drake

 Follow this article for web scraping